Shuya-Ma/data-512/data-512-a2/README.md

 ## Result

 There is a gender bias in annotation workers of both Personal Attack and Toxicity datasets: much more male crowdworkers are included.
-Moreover, there is also a difference labelling behaviors among workers in different gender group: female tends to label the comments as a personal attack and toxic more likely.
+Moreover, there is also a difference labelling behaviors among workers in different gender group: female tends to have a higher possibily to label the comments as a personal attack or a toxic text.

 All the output plots can be found in the [plot](https://github.com/Shuya-Ma/data-512/tree/main/data-512-a2/plot) folder.